 Opening its doors in August of 2008, Golden Oak Community School is the newest addition to the Sulphur Springs Union School District.
 Nestled in what will be the Golden Valley development, Golden Oak is the result of a partnership with developer, Pardee Homes, and the District.
 Golden Oak was built to house 500 students with a current enrollment of 470 students who were pulled from Fair Oaks Ranch and Valley View Community Schools.
 Our typical student comes from a single family home.
-Less than 10% of the student population participates in the Free & Reduced Lunch Program.
-Approximately, 12% of our students have a first language that is other than English.
+Approximately 18% of the student population participates in the Free & Reduced Lunch Program and 13% of our students have a first language that is other than English.

 Golden Oak is proud of the state of the art technology present in all classrooms which includes the Computer and Science Labs.
 Each class is a "Smart Classroom" which includes an interactive white board called a Smart Board, digital doc camera and a sound enhancement system.
-All of this allows for instance access and information through the internet and keeps students actively engaged to learning.
+Currently, we are in the process of adding iPad technology into our classrooms.
+All of this allows for instance access and information through the internet and keeps students actively engaged in learning.

-In 2010, Golden Oak made history by being the first school is our District to achieve an Academic Performance Index score of 903.
-We contribute this success to following a Professional Learning Community model.
+In 2011, Golden Oak again came in first in the District when it came to the California State Testing, achieving an Academic Performance Index of 887.
+We contribute our continued success to following a Professional Learning Community model.
 Our vision and mission is to deliver a challenging curriculum that is based on the California State Standards.
 Instruction is guided by grade level common assessments identifying the current level of student learning.
 Grade level teachers collaboratively plan lessons to meet the individual student needs.
-Effective use of a wide range of teaching strategies and a variety of high quality, readily available materials and highly qualified teachers bring the curriculum to life.
+The effective use of a wide range of teaching strategies and a variety of high quality, readily available materials and highly qualified teachers bring the curriculum to life.

 Currently, there are 19 regular education teachers of Kindergarten through Sixth Grades.
-Student learning is supported by a 40% Speech and Language Specialist, a 50% Resource Specialist Program Teacher, and a 20% School Psychologist.
-Classified employees include a full time Librarian, a Computer Lab Specialist and a Reading Aide.
+Student learning is supported by a 40%Speech and Language Specialist, a 50% Resource Specialist Program Teacher, and a 20% School Psychologist.
+Classified employees include a full time Librarian, a part time Computer Lab Specialist and two part time Instructional Assistants.